vfarcic/devops24/manuscript/06-jenkins-setup.md

     # roleBindingKind: RoleBinding
 ```

-If you compare that with `helm/jenkins-values.yml`, most entries are almost the same.
+If we compare that with `helm/jenkins-values.yml`, we'll notice that most entries are almost the same.
 There is one significant difference though.
 This time, all the entries are inside `jenkins`.
 That way, we're telling Helm that the values should be applied to the dependency named `jenkins` and defined in `requirements.yaml`.

 If we ignore the fact that all the entries are now inside `jenkins`, another significant difference is that we set `jenkins.Master.CustomConfigMap` to `true`.
-According to the instructions we saw in the README, that will allow us to provide a custom ConfigMap that will replace Jenkins' `config.xml` file by parsing `templates/config.tmpl` file.
+According to the instructions we saw in the README, that will allow us to provide a custom ConfigMap that will replace Jenkins' `config.xml` file by parsing `templates/config.tmpl`.
 We'll take a closer look at it soon.

-The other new parameters are `CredentialsXmlSecret` which holds the name of the Kubernetes secret where we'll store Jenkins' `credentials.xml` file we copied earlier.
+The other new parameter is `CredentialsXmlSecret`.
+It holds the name of the Kubernetes secret where we'll store Jenkins' `credentials.xml` file we copied earlier.
 That parameter is tightly coupled with `SecretsFilesSecret` which holds the name of yet another Kubernetes secret which, this time, will contain the secrets which we copied to the local directory `cluster/jenkins/secrets`.

 Further on, we have four commented parameters which will enable certain behavior if they are set.
 We'll use `DockerAMI` to set AWS AMI in case we're hosting our cluster in AWS.
 The last pair of (new) parameters is `GProject` and `GAuthFile`.
-The former is the GCE project we'll use if we choose to use Google as our hosting vendor and the latter is the authentication file which, if you followed that part, we also copied from the prior Jenkins installation.
+The former is the GCE project we'll use if we choose to use Google as our hosting vendor, and the latter is the authentication file which, if you followed that part, we also copied from the prior Jenkins installation.
 The usage of those parameters will become clearer once we explore `config.tpl` file.

 The `helm/jenkins/templates/config.tpl` file is the key to our goals, so let's take a closer look at it.